 In this very real world, we have 50 foot, 60 foot and even taller, trees that aren't content on standing tall forever.
-We have curious squirrels, inquisitive ravens, majestic bald eagles and a myriad of other bird and mammal species that utilize our poles and lines for resting and travel.
-Sometimes they find ways around our animal protection devices or chew into our un-nourishing conductor insulation.
+We have curious squirrels, inquisitive ravens, majestic bald eagles with wing spans greater than seven feet, other birds of prey, migrating ducks, herons, and avian species of all kinds that live permanently or are literally snow birds that head south for the winter along with the RV'ers.